VeryGoodOpenSource/cli_completion/README.md

 ## Documentation 📝

-For a high level view on how this package works, check the [documentation][docs_link].
+For an overview of how this package works, check out the [documentation][docs_link].

 ### ⚠️ Using analytics